Brüno: Production

 Baron Cohen was cognizant of his increased fame following the success of Borat, which led him to retire the character for a number of years, and realized it would be much harder to conduct his interviews as Brüno without being recognized.
-As a solution, Baron Cohen wore a wig that lowered the size of his forehead (easily recognizable on the Borat character), which to his amazement succeeded in hiding his identity for most of his interviews.
-Nevertheless, the flimsy nature of the disguise made Baron Cohen fearful that he would be recognized, to the point that he chose to live inside his trailer for almost the entirety of the six-month shoot.
+As a solution, Baron Cohen wore a wig that made his forehead appear smaller (easily recognizable in the Borat character), which, to his amazement, succeeded in hiding his identity for most of his interviews.
+Nevertheless, the flimsy nature of the disguise made Baron Cohen fear he would be recognized to the point that he chose to live in his trailer for almost the entire six-month shoot.

 During Baron Cohen's Middle East interview of Alpher and Khatib, he repeatedly conflated Hamas and hummus and feigned belief that the conflict was between Jews and Hindus.
-The two interviewees (who had received a fee to appear on camera), convinced by the elaborate production, were confused by the questions but generally went along, even when asked by Baron Cohen to hold hands.
+The two interviewees (who had received a fee to appear on camera), convinced by the elaborate production, were confused by the questions but generally went along, even when Baron Cohen asked them to hold hands.

-On June 6, 2008, a riot ensued at a stunt orchestrated by Baron Cohen and the producers of the film as they staged a "Blue Collar Brawlin'" in Fort Smith, Arkansas.
-Patrons were lured to an event billed as cage fighting, held at a convention center, by print and Craigslist advertisements, promoting "hot girls", $1 beer, and $5 admission.
-Approximately 1,500 people attended the event and were greeted by signs that informed them that they were being filmed.
+On June 6, 2008, a riot ensued during a stunt orchestrated by Baron Cohen and the film's producers, who staged a "Blue Collar Brawlin'" in Fort Smith, Arkansas.
+Patrons were lured to an event billed as cage fighting, held at a convention center, by print and Craigslist advertisements that promoted "hot girls", $1 beer, and $5 admission.
+Approximately 1,500 people attended the event and were greeted by signs informing them they were being filmed.
 No mobile phones, video, or cameras were allowed inside.
 The acts taking place became homosexual in nature, with Brüno inviting a man up to fight him, who turned out to be Lutz.
 Celine Dion's "My Heart Will Go On" started to play as both men began kissing and stripping.
-The audience reacted violently and threw chairs and beer at the performers.
+The audience reacted violently, throwing chairs and beer at the performers.
 The performers were Brüno (Baron Cohen) under the ironic gimmick, "Straight Dave", and Gustaf Hammarsten portraying his opponent, Lutz.

-In July 2008, Tyler, Texas television station KETK-TV was approached by a "documentary filmmaker" who was allowed to bring a crew to interview a few members of the staff, including news director Neal Barton and sports director Danny Elzner.
+In July 2008, Tyler, Texas television station KETK-TV was approached by a "documentary filmmaker" who was allowed to bring a crew to interview a few staff members, including news director Neal Barton and sports director Danny Elzner.
 They signed releases and expected to be talking about small-town news in the United States.
 Instead, the interviews conducted by the flamboyant Brüno character drifted towards the topic of homosexuality.

 In September 2008, video and photographs were released showing Baron Cohen (as Brüno) storming the catwalk with objects on his velcro outfit during an Ágatha Ruiz de la Prada fashion show in Milan (at which Paul McCartney also was present).
-Baron Cohen managed to walk down the runway for a few moments before lights were dimmed and security guards escorted him away.
-This occurred after Baron Cohen and his crew were allegedly stopped by security while attempting to enter back-stage at two other shows during Milan's fashion week.
+Baron Cohen managed to walk down the runway for a few moments before the lights were dimmed and security guards escorted him away.
+This occurred after Baron Cohen and his crew were allegedly stopped by security while attempting to enter backstage at two other shows during Milan's fashion week.